frankf1957/OneFinity/docs/configure-multikey-nodes.md

    ]
 ~~~

 Refer to the example above.
 When configured for Multikey, node names are generated using the string set in NodeName with a numeric suffix added.
-In this example, there are 16 entries in the BLSKeys list, which will result in 16 nodes named pale-blue-00 .. pale-blue-15.
+In this example there are 16 entries in the BLSKeys list, which will result in 16 nodes named pale-blue-00 .. pale-blue-15.

 This setting is different and separate from the NodeDisplayName setting near the top of prefs.toml.
 NodeDisplayName will be the display name of your observer node.

 The series of names generated using the NodeName prefix will initially be visible as observers in the Explorer.
-As you stake nodes using the BLS keys from the
+As you stake nodes using `mxpy validator stake`, the staked nodes will show as Validator.
+Refreshing the Explorer page may be necessary to see the change.

+The `prefs.toml` file is ready.

 ## Restart your node